Open educational resources: Licensing and types

 Open educational resources often involve issues relating to intellectual property rights.
 Traditional commercial educational materials, such as textbooks, are protected under conventional copyright terms.
 However, alternative and more flexible licensing options have become available as a result of the work of Creative Commons, a non-profit organization that provides ready-made licensing agreements that are less restrictive than the "all rights reserved" terms of standard international copyright.
 These new options have become a "critical infrastructure service for the OER movement."
+The GNU Free Documentation License is another license intended for textbooks and instructional manuals.
 Another license, typically used by developers of OER software, is the GNU General Public License from the free and open-source software (FOSS) community.
 Open licensing allows uses of the materials that would not be easily permitted under copyright alone.

-Massive Open Online Courses (MOOCs) are free online courses available to anyone who wants to enroll.
+Massive open online courses (MOOCs) are free online courses available to anyone who wants to enroll.
 MOOCs offer a wide range of courses in many different subjects to allow people to learn in an affordable and easy manner.

 Types of open educational resources include full courses, course materials, modules, learning objects, open textbooks, openly licensed (often streamed) videos, tests, software, and other tools, materials, or techniques used to support access to knowledge.
 OER may be freely and openly available static resources, dynamic resources which change over time in the course of having knowledge seekers interacting with and updating them, or a course or module with a combination of these resources.